-Here’s a list of ideas — both conventional and unconventional — that I’ve brainstormed, and I’d love you to add to it.
+Here's a list of ideas for writing your first book, both conventional and unconventional, that should help you get started.
+I'd love you to add to it.

 - Build a platform with a blog and let the publisher come to you.

 - Self-publish an eBook.
 Who knows?
-Maybe you’ll end up like John Locke, selling a million books in 5 months.
+Maybe you'll end up like Amanda Hocking, earning herself a traditional book contract after selling 1.5 million books on Amazon.

-- Write a 1000-word electronic manifesto and give it away for free.
-(Here’s mine.)
+- Write a 1000-word electronic manifesto and give it away for free when people join your mailing list.
+(Here's mine, along with a bunch of other bonuses and the training I mentioned above.)

-- Do something remarkable — an article, publicity stunt, a bike ride across the country to benefit charity — and earn the attention of a publisher.
+- Do something remarkable — an article, publicity stunt, a bike ride across the country to benefit charity — and earn the attention of an audience or a publisher.
 Then, tell your story.

-- Write and publish a novel, one chapter at a time, using Amazon Kindle singles.
+- Write and publish a novel, one chapter at a time, using Amazon Kindle singles, Wattpad, or sharing with your email list subscribers.

-- Write a print-on-demand book through a website like Lulu.
+- Write a print-on-demand book through a provider like CreateSpace.

-- Start a website on WordPress or Tumblr and use it write your own blook.
-Build a tribe through your subscriber list and then eventually publish all the posts in a hardcopy book.
-Sell it to your list.
+- Start a website on WordPress or Tumblr and use it write your book a chapter or scene at a time.
+Build a tribe through your subscriber list and then eventually publish all the posts in a hardcopy book, then sell it to your list.

 - Finance your own self-publishing project by crowd-sourcing through a Kickstarter project.
-Anne Jackson is doing this with her next book project.
+Anne Jackson did this with her poetry book project.

 - Don’t write a book.
 There are too many unread books in the world.
 Instead, write a short pamphlet to spread an idea.
 This, as you may recall, was how ideas got around long before the Internet.